The Aquabats! Super Show!: Guest stars and recurring characters

 Though each episode of the series introduced a new villain, ally and/or celebrity cameo, Super Show! never featured any major recurring characters throughout its run.
 However, every episode of the show included a very brief appearance by a character fans dubbed the "Fox Man", a man in a cheap-looking fox costume played by visual effects supervisor Joel Fox, who would appear hidden in the background of a random scene as an Easter egg for viewers to spot, although his character was never explained within the context of the series.

 Comedy musician "Weird Al" Yankovic and comedian Paul Rust were the only two guest actors to appear in two episodes: Yankovic played two different roles as the President of the United States and superhero SuperMagic PowerMan! (in a 2012 interview, Jacobs alluded to the two possibly being the same character, though this isn't implied within the series), while Rust played a boorish slacker named Ronmark, first appearing in live-action in a first-season episode and subsequently lending his voice to a mutated monster version of the character in part of a second-season episode.

+Matt Chapman of The Brothers Chaps plays the villain Carl in the episode “CobraMan!”.
+Carl’s voice and luchador styled mask are very similar to that of Strong Bad from the animated Web Series Homestar Runner Matt co-created with his brother, Mike Chapman.
+While it’s never explicitly stated Strong Bad and Carl are the same person, Strong Bad has made guest appearance in a Aquabats concert.